 Composer Bio

-Drake’s principal composition teachers include Nils Vigeland, Jay Eckardt, and Marjorie Merryman.
+Drake is Visiting Assistant Professor of Music at Vassar College, where he teaches composition and electronic music.
+He has previously taught at Brooklyn College and Montclair State University.
+His principal composition teachers include Nils Vigeland, Jay Eckardt, and Marjorie Merryman.
 He studied electronic music with Joel Chadabe, Doug Geers, and Kurt Stallmann.
-He has also studied flute with Robert Dick.
-He holds degrees from the CUNY Graduate Center, the Manhattan School of Music, and Macalester College.
+He also studied flute with Robert Dick.
+Drake holds the Ph.D. from the CUNY Graduate Center, in addition to degrees from the Manhattan School of Music and Macalester College.

 Contact